polyfy/polylith/readme.md

                    :extra-deps {tengstrand/polylith
                                 {:git/url   "https://github.com/tengstrand/polylith.git"
                                  :sha       "69e70df8882f4d9a701ab99681a4a6870bdf052b"
-                                 :deps/root "environments/cli"}}}}}
+                                 :deps/root "environments/poly"}}}}}
 ```

 Notice here that the profiles contain both `src` and `test` directories.
-The profiles are only used from the development environment, and that's why this works.
+This works as profiles are only used from the development environment.

 - [x] Switch from `user` to `user-remote` in `deps.edn` for the `command-line` environment.